REES MA PORTFOLIO EXAM

 - Finally, what are the student's conclusions concerning the area studies degree?
 What are the two or three main concepts or ways of thinking that the student has absorbed?
 How does the student make sense of the REES interdisciplinary experience?

-Professional Essay (approximately 750-word text plus bibliography, about 3 pp.): this essay should be viewed as an extended first draft of a future job application letter in the student's field.
+Professional Essay (approximately 750-word text, about 3 pp.): this essay should be viewed as an extended first draft of a future job application letter in the student's field.
 If the synthetic essay looks back, the professional essay should look forward, picking up where the synthetic essay left off and should address the following questions:

 - What is the student's career objective?